bianlei/Portfolio/README.md

 # Lei's GitHub QA Portfolio

 ### About me :wave:
-With a career goal of leveraging my diverse skill set in the role of QA or other relevant IT positions, I bring a strong blend of planning, communication, and critical thinking abilities, along with a solid foundation in software development.
-Holding a Master of IT specializing in Data Science, I have a firm grasp of software development methodologies and hands-on experience with testing tools including JUnit, Jenkins, and Postman.

-(I’ve been strengthening my testing skill set by self-learning test automation frameworks (Selenium), defect management tools (JIRA), and advanced Postman functionalities for API testing in my free time.)

 Welcome to my GitHub repository, designed to demonstrate my skills and experience as a Quality Assurance (QA) Engineer.
 This repository contains a comprehensive collection of my work, showcasing my approach to QA, version control, CI/CD, automation, and more.

 [My Linkedin profile](https://www.linkedin.com/in/bianlei/)